SamVanderstraeten/aoc22/README.md

 XII.
 ZODEN AAN DE DIJKSTRA.
 I don't have time for this

 XIII.
+S.O.S.
 I don't have time for this

 XIV.
+SANDSTORM.
 I don't have time for this

 XV.
+HMMMMM BACON.
 I don't have time for this

 XVI.
-I don't have time for this
+WHERE DID THAT ELEPHANT COME FROM?
+I don't have time for this, SRSLY

 XVII.
 I don't have time for this